 1. KWD is not IDF.
-KWD is just the frequency or number of times a term is present in a document divided by total number of words in that document.
+KWD is just the frequency or number of times a term is present in a document divided by the total number of words in that document.

 This is why it is a local weight [i.e. as opposed to “global,” which in information retrieval refers to your whole index aka collection of documents].
 It is also not a log.

-2. IDF is the log of total numbers of documents in a collection divided by number of documents containing a particular term, regardless of how many times
+2. IDF is the log of total numbers of documents in a collection divided by the number of documents containing a particular term, regardless of how many times

 it appears in a document.; ie. IDF = log (D/di), where D is the total number of